He that is good for making excuses is seldom good for anything else. ― Benjamin Franklin

 Quit making excuses for why things can't happen for you.

-If you truly want something, you'll make it happen.
+If you truly want something and you want to learn how to better yourself, you'll make it happen.
 Instead of feeling sorry for yourself and believing that you can't reach a goal, figure out what YOU need to do in order to be successful.